United Tompkins Impact Fund

 Project Funded: Operational Support

-Since 1868, the YMCA of Ithaca & Tompkins County has been proud to serve the entirety of Tompkins County and is deeply committed to addressing the diverse needs of our community.
-Our YMCA operates within three core focus areas: Youth Development, Healthy Living, and Social Responsibility, all aimed at fostering a stronger, healthier, and more inclusive community.
-In the realm of Youth Development, we recognize the community need and importance of providing essential life skills to children and ensuring their holistic development.
-In the domain of Healthy Living, the YMCA of Ithaca & Tompkins County prioritizes the wellbeing of all community members, including older adults.
-In the area of Social Responsibility, we strive to ensure equitable access to YMCA services and programs.
-Our robust financial assistance program, offering up to 60% off membership and program fees, serves over 100 families annually, totaling around $126,000 in financial assistance in 2023 alone.
-Many beneficiaries of this program come from historically marginalized communities, highlighting our commitment to inclusivity and diversity.
+The YMCA of Ithaca & Tompkins County operates within three core focus areas: Youth Development, Healthy Living, and Social Responsibility, all aimed at fostering a stronger, healthier, and more inclusive community.
+In the realm of Youth Development, they recognize the community need and importance of providing essential life skills to children and ensuring their holistic development.
+In the domain of Healthy Living, the YMCA prioritizes the wellbeing of all community members, including older adults.
+In the area of Social Responsibility, they strive to ensure equitable access to YMCA services and programs.